 Housing supplement and financial support for the elderly are benefits based on where you live.
 To be entitled to these, you need to be a resident of Sweden.

 You can apply once you have reached the age of 65 (66 from 2023) and have taken out your full public national pension or equivalent foreign pension.
 It is common to apply for a housing supplement later in life, for example if you become single.
 From 2026, the age limit will be gradually increased in line with increasing life expectancy.

 You can apply regardless of whether you rent or own your home, and you can apply even if you have assets.
 The size of your housing supplement or financial support for the elderly depends on your income, any assets, your housing cost and whether you live alone or not.

 You apply for a housing supplement and financial support for the elderly at the Swedish Pensions Agency.
 The easiest way to apply is online.
 In some cases, relatives can apply on your behalf.
 If you are married, cohabiting or are registered partners, you submit a joint application.

 When you apply you need to answer questions about housing costs, marital status, income and any assets that exceed SEK 100,000.00.
 It is important that you provide complete and correct information when you apply so that we can process your case as swiftly as possibly.

 To find out if you should apply, please use our calculation tool, which is available on the web (only in Swedish), or contact our customer service.

 Keep in mind that you must always report any changes that may affect your housing supplement or financial support for the elderly.
 This applies to changes in your finances and housing or family circumstances.

-It is important that you report changes, to make sure that you do not miss out on higher compensation or to ensure that you do not receive too much and become liable to reimburse money.
+It is important that you report changes, to make sure that you do not miss out on higher compensation or in order to ensure that you do not receive too much and become liable to reimburse money.